equinor/ert/docs/rst/manual/reference/configuration/observations.rst

      };
   };

-The items START and STOP sets the start and stop of the segment in terms of ECLIPSE restart steps.
-The keywords ERROR, ERROR_MODE and ERROR_MIN behaves like before.
+The items START and STOP set the start and stop of the segment in terms of ECLIPSE restart steps.
+The keywords ERROR, ERROR_MODE and ERROR_MIN behave like before.
 If the segments overlap, they are computed in alphabetical order.
 Error covariance for "merged" updates

-When merging the historical observations from several report steps together in one update the different steps are not independent, and it is beneficial to use a error covariance matrix, by using the keywords AUTO_CORRF and AUTO_CORRF_PARAM ERT will automatically estimate a error-covariance matrix based on the auto correlation function specified by the AUTO_CORRF keyword, with the parameter given by the AUTO_CORRF_PARAM parameter (i.e. the auto correlation length).
+When merging the historical observations from several report steps together in one update the different steps are not independent, and it is beneficial to use a error covariance matrix.
+By using the keywords AUTO_CORRF and AUTO_CORRF_PARAM, ERT will automatically estimate a error-covariance matrix based on the auto correlation function specified by the AUTO_CORRF keyword, with the parameter given by the AUTO_CORRF_PARAM parameter (i.e. the auto correlation length).
 The